 Brazil posts larger-than-expected primary surplus in November

-The public sector surplus excluding interest payments was higher than the 4.8 billion reais surplus forecast in a Reuters poll of economists.
-The overall surplus in the 12 months through November reached 12.8 billion reais.
+The public sector surplus excluding interest payments totaled 15.0 billion reais ($2.6 billion), well above the 4.8 billion reais surplus forecast in a Reuters poll of economists.

+Brazil's primary surplus in the 12 months through November reached 12.8 billion reais, or 0.15% of GDP, the central bank said, compared to a deficit of 20.4 billion reais in the 12 months through October.

+The data reflect stronger-than-expected tax revenues combined with limited growth of public expenditures due to a constitutional spending cap that has come under recent pressure.

 ($1 = 5.689 reais)

-(Reporting by Bernardo Caram Additional reporting by Gabriel Araujo and Marcela Ayres Editing by Brad Haynes)
+(Reporting by Bernardo Caram Additional reporting by Gabriel Araujo and Marcela Ayres Editing by Brad Haynes and Frances Kerry)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))